jdoleary/Spellmasons/docs/TasksCurrent.md

     - if you pull something into you and you're standing on the edge of liquid you take damage as if you fell in the liquid (on blood level)
     - spells like mana burn and hurt shouldn't play on dead units or pickups
     - sometimes when you walk you get stuck on a wall and it wastes stamina
-## Tasks
-- record new screenshots and footage (zoomed in, no music)
-- Add gifs to steam page
 # Bugs
 - push bloat hurt prediction resulted in weird prediction lines
 - Permanently fix liquid